Cellulosic ethanol: Chemical hydrolysis

 In the traditional methods developed in the 19th century and at the beginning of the 20th century, hydrolysis is performed by attacking the cellulose with an acid.
 Dilute acid may be used under high heat and high pressure, or more concentrated acid can be used at lower temperatures and atmospheric pressure.
 A decrystallized cellulosic mixture of acid and sugars reacts in the presence of water to complete individual sugar molecules (hydrolysis).
 The product from this hydrolysis is then neutralized and yeast fermentation is used to produce ethanol.
 As mentioned, a significant obstacle to the dilute acid process is that the hydrolysis is so harsh that toxic degradation products are produced that can interfere with fermentation.
 BlueFire Renewables uses concentrated acid because it does not produce nearly as many fermentation inhibitors, but must be separated from the sugar stream for recycle [simulated moving bed chromatographic separation, for example] to be commercially attractive.

 Agricultural Research Service scientists found they can access and ferment almost all of the remaining sugars in wheat straw.
 The sugars are located in the plant's cell walls, which are notoriously difficult to break down.
 To access these sugars, scientists pretreated the wheat straw with alkaline peroxide, and then used specialized enzymes to break down the cell walls.
 This method produced 93 USgal of ethanol per ton of wheat straw.

 Enzymatic hydrolysis

 Cellulose chains can be broken into glucose molecules by cellulase enzymes.
 This reaction occurs at body temperature in the stomachs of ruminants such as cattle and sheep, where the enzymes are produced by microbes.
 This process uses several enzymes at various stages of this conversion.
 Using a similar enzymatic system, lignocellulosic materials can be enzymatically hydrolyzed at a relatively mild condition (50 °C and pH 5), thus enabling effective cellulose breakdown without the formation of byproducts that would otherwise inhibit enzyme activity.
 All major pretreatment methods, including dilute acid, require an enzymatic hydrolysis step to achieve high sugar yield for ethanol fermentation.

 Fungal enzymes can be used to hydrolyze cellulose.
 The raw material (often wood or straw) still has to be pre-treated to make it amenable to hydrolysis.
-In 2005, Iogen Corporation announced it was developing a process using the fungus Trichoderma reesei to secrete "specially engineered enzymes" for an enzymatic hydrolysis process.

-Another Canadian company, SunOpta, uses steam explosion pretreatment, providing its technology to Verenium (formerly Celunol Corporation)'s facility in Jennings, Louisiana, Abengoa's facility in Salamanca, Spain, and a China Resources Alcohol Corporation in Zhaodong.
-The CRAC production facility uses corn stover as raw material.